lucid-brndmg/cs613project/backend/smp/README.md

 ## Design

+**NOTE: 'optional' fields meaning these values can be `null`.
+Sometimes Swagger UI displays examples incorrectly (e.g. `limit` set to 0): Ignore examples and set these fields to `null` safely!**

+Detailed documents are here: `http://localhost:8080/swagger-ui/index.html`

 All APIs use `POST` method with request and response in JSON format.
 The following table shows all APIs implemented (for details please visit `/swagger-ui/index.html`):

 | API                   | Description                                                                                                                                                                                |